 Practicum Defense: Each MS Practicum student must successfully present their Practicum Report to the public and the examination may include questions from the general audience.
 After the seminar is presented and questions from the audience have been addressed, the Advisory Committee will continue the defense with a closed door defense of the practicum.
 The Advisory Committee will ask additional questions which can include topics such as coursework, seminars, current literature or other matters of timely interest to environmental science.
 Results of the closed door questioning must be filed with the Program office using the EVS Practicum Defense Result Form (Form 11).
 If the student fails to successfully complete the practicum defense, the MS Practicum Advisory Committee can recommend a retake of the examination, or may recommend that the student be dismissed from the EVS Program.
-If the Advisory Committee concludes that the practicum is satisfactorily completed.
+If the Advisory Committee concludes that the practicum report needs further revisions, Form 11 SHOULD NOT be submitted until the practicum is satisfactorily completed.